petender/demo-mcp-productcatalog/README.md

 The **Product Catalog MCP Server** is a .NET 8 web application that implements a Model Context Protocol (MCP) server for managing retail product inventory.
 It provides a standardized interface for AI assistants and other applications to interact with product data through a set of well-defined tools and APIs.

+The scenario provides an MCP Server product catalog backend which can be integrated into Copilot Studio (see Demoguide instructions) or Azure AI Foundry demos.

+This scenario is part of the broader Azure Demo Catalog, available at [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).

 ## What is MCP (Model Context Protocol)?

 The Model Context Protocol is a standard that enables AI assistants to securely connect with external data sources and tools.
 This server acts as a bridge between AI models and product inventory data, allowing natural language interactions with product management operations.